Learning to Be Met

 💡 It’s Hard to Receive What You Never Had

-When you’re used to being the giver, the listener, the holder—
+When you’re used to being the giver, the listener, the one who holds the space —

 Letting someone meet you can feel threatening.